-In this section, we first review the graphical approach \cite{bretz2009graphical} as an MTP which strongly controls the familywise error rate (FWER) at a nominal level $\alpha$ in Section \ref{s:review}.
+In this section, we first review the graphical approach as an MTP which strongly controls the family-wise error rate (FWER) at a nominal level $\alpha$ in Section \ref{s:review}.
 It is essentially a shortcut to the closed testing procedure with the weighted Bonferroni test for intersection hypotheses.
-In the following Section \ref{s:obj}, we introduce an objective function to evaluate the performance of a specific graph.
+In Section \ref{s:obj}, we introduce an objective function to evaluate the performance of a specific graph.